fossdd/wao-tracklist/README.md

 # wao-tracklist

-The [`list`](list) file contains all tracks played in a WAO station.
-This list will weekly updated.
+The [`lists`](list) directory contains all WAO stations with their tracks played.
+This lists will weekly updated.

-Currently does the file contain 13034 lines and it will grow and grow.

 ### How does it work?

-A weekly github CI runs the [`save.sh`](save.sh), commit them and push it.
+A weekly github CI runs the [`save.sh`](save.sh), commit the changes them and push it.

-The save script downloads from every station the tracklist for the whole week and add them to the [`list`](list) file.
+The save script downloads from every station the tracklist for the whole week and add them to `lists/STATION` file.

 The tracks will be greped with a regex from the downloaded html, makes it easy to maintain.